barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 * Differences in compiler options for ANTs, ITK, or underlying system libraries.

-# Strategies to for exact reproducibility
+# Strategies for exact reproducibility

 ## Repro mode